jinjagit/chess/README.md

 White / Black alternation of moves is enforced, and a move list (both native and PGN format) is created as the 'game' progresses.
 The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').

 Note: At the moment, to run this (after downloading this repository), you'll need Ruby installed.
-Then navigate to the root folder of the downloaded repository and enter; <code>ruby sandbox.rb</code>
+Then, open a terminal, navigate to the root folder of the downloaded repository and enter; <code>ruby sandbox.rb</code>

 ### Interesting issues to address:
   * Detecting 3-fold repetition (store and scan checksums on hashes of positions?)